 If you’d like to cut down on greenhouse gas emissions, replacing dirtier fuels with natural gas can help.

-Vermont Gas is proud to now offer our innovative VGS Renewable Natural Gas (RNG) Program to families and businesses.
+VGS is proud to now offer our innovative Renewable Natural Gas (RNG) Program to families and businesses.
 RNG is created from the methane produced by the organic material in landfills, wastewater treatment facilities and farms.
-VGS Renewable Natural Gas Program gives customers another opportunity to make a difference.Learn More
+The VGS Renewable Natural Gas Program gives customers another opportunity to make a difference.Learn More

 Natural gas itself is among the safest forms of energy, but that’s not good enough for us.
-Safety is at the heart of everything we do at Vermont Gas – it is, by far, the most important job we have.
+Safety is at the heart of everything we do at VGS– it is, by far, the most important job we have.
 We work tirelessly to keep

 the public, our employees and our pipeline infrastructure protected.